vikrant-github/python_pirate_trader/README.md

 # Improving Object Oriented Design Patterns by creating separate Manager classes <br />
 1. Creating a City Product class to Manage Product Price by City <br />
 2. Randomly changing Product Price based on the City <br />
-3. Inceasing debt portwise and provide option for the moneylender <br />
+3. Inceasing debt portwise and provide options for the moneylender <br />
+4. Creating a class for Pirate Encounters <br />